jttttsound/.github/profile/README.md

+# Notice
+We have moved to a dedicated git server.
+The Rowblox GitHub Organization will no longer be used for development.

 # What is Rowblox?

 Rowblox is an upcoming ROBLOX revival that features the 2013 and 2015 ROBLOX clients!
 Our name is based of the name of the creator, Row.
 We have a nice community and website layout, please join us!
 Rowblox is not affiliated with the ROBLOX Corporation.